Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-creator/history/character-creator-history-undo-redo.md

 ---
-uid: history-undo-redo
+uid: ccm-history-undo-redo
 ---

 # History Undo/Redo

-With the [History Tracker component](xref:history-tracking-system#history-tracker-component) setup you can include buttons in your Character Creation Menu that undo or redo changes you've previously setup.
+With the [History Tracker component](xref:ccm-history-tracking-system#history-tracker-component) setup you can include buttons in your Character Creation Menu that undo or redo changes you've previously setup.

 ## Setup